-Fiscal Year 2014-2015 through 2018-2019
+Fiscal Year 2026-2027 through 2030-2031

-Agency Vision
+Agency/Program Vision

-The Office of Cultural Development vision is to promote a Louisiana that values and embraces Louisiana cultural assets as essential in shaping a vibrant future for our communities and citizens.
+A Louisiana that values and embraces our cultural assets as essential in shaping a vibrant future for our communities and citizens.

-Agency Mission
+Agency/Program Mission

-The Office of Cultural Development serves the citizens of Louisiana by preserving, supporting, developing and promoting Louisiana culture, including archaeology, arts, French language, and historic places.
+The Office of Cultural Development serves the citizens of Louisiana by preserving, supporting, developing and promoting our culture, including archaeology, arts, French language, and historic places.

-Agency Philosophy Statement
+Agency/Program Philosophy Statement

 Louisiana's cultural assets enhance communities, the economy, education, and quality of life in our state.
-It is the Office of Cultural Development's duty to serve the people of Louisiana by preserving, supporting, developing, and promoting our archaeology, arts, French language, and historic places.
+It is our duty to serve the people of Louisiana by preserving, supporting, developing, and promoting our archaeology, arts, French language, and historic places.

-Agency Goals
+Agency/Program Goals

-- I. The Office of Cultural Development will increase preservation and protective efforts of the state's cultural resources and positively impact Louisiana's economy through the development of those resources. - II.
+- I. The Office of Cultural Development will increase identification and preservation efforts of the state's cultural resources and positively impact Louisiana's economy through the development of those resources. - II.
 The Office of Cultural Development will ensure that every citizen and visitor to the State of Louisiana will have access to quality arts programming. - III.
 The Office of Cultural Development will assist the Council for the Development of French in Louisiana in its efforts to develop, utilize, and preserve the French language.